Eugenio J. Marcano F. (English)

 In April 1947 he married Consuelo Martínez, from Tamboril.
 They had five children: José Eugenio, Clemencia Consuelo, Jesús María, Matilde Asunción and Eugenio de Jesús.

 Shortly after the Santiago Rodríguez province was created (1948), he moved to his capital city, Sabaneta, where he worked for a time as an accountant at Banco Agrícola.
-He then founded the San Ignacio de Loyola Commercial Institute, the first school of commerce in Sabaneta.
+He then founded (1949) the Escuela de Comercio San Ignacio, the first school of commerce in Sabaneta.

 Marcano En Sabaneta 1954